 I agree.
 There’s a couple of things about this that are very, very important to me personally.
 First of all, campaigns such as the American Heart Association or the Salvation Army or the Girl Scouts let people get involved, and that becomes important because they do become advocates.
 The other thing I think that is unique about these United States is the fact that charitable giving is as much a force in the freedom of democracy as the right of assemblage or the right of vote or the right of free press.
 It’s another way of expressing ourselves very, very forcefully.
 Someone who pays taxes does not think of himself or herself as getting involved in the welfare program.
 But if they become involved in a Salvation Army activity or the Visiting Nurses program, they are involved.
 They are involved spiritually and they are involved monetarily.
 That makes a difference.

-Only a European could say the U.S. tax rate is low.
+Not everyone would say the U.S. tax rate is low.
 I’m already paying for programs and services I don’t want, and the U.S. government was never meant to be this big.

 Charitable giving to nonprofit organizations allows citizens to vote with their checkbooks for causes they care about.
 Nonprofits must market their causes persuasively, administer their programs effectively, and be accountable to their donors.
 Donors, in turn, become advocates for the causes they support and take ownership in the outcome.
 Compare this with the government model of taking money from citizens by force to fund programs they don’t want, administered by bureaucrats who don’t care.